How Font Similarity Is Calculated

 Total: 90%

-Scores are grouped into confidence levels:
+FontAlternatives similarity scores are grouped into replacement confidence levels:

 | Score Range | Confidence | Interpretation |